chat-builder-plugin

 A Figma plugin that encodes iMessage's grouping, participant, and timing logic into its prompt, turning a text input into both a static mock and an interactive prototype.

 This was a proof of concept built before Claude Code or Figma Make existed.
-When Figma's Dev Mode MCP server shipped, I exported the UI kit into another project: chat-app-prototype, a React Native app where you can chat with Claude inside an iMessage interface.
+When Figma's Dev Mode MCP server shipped, I exported the UI kit into chat-app-prototype, a React Native app where you can chat with Claude inside an iMessage interface.
 Mention a song and Claude returns a music bubble.
 Ask for directions and Claude surfaces a map.
 The prompt became a protocol, then a runtime, with the same domain knowledge moving higher up the stack at each step.

 Links